Buying FAQ

 If you aren't registered we will need for you to register.
 Click here to register.

-There are a lot of confidentiality issues associated with practice sales, as the staff and patients of the practice often don't know about the sale.
-Our Sellers list their practices with us on the condition of anonymity and that we don't pass on their details to just anyone who emails or calls.
+There are a lot of confidentiality issues associated with practice sales, as the staff and patients of the practice usually don't know about the sale.
+Our sellers list with us on the condition of anonymity and that we don't pass on their details to just anyone who emails or calls.

 Simply put, if you want to find out more about our practices for sale, we need to know more about you and we need to know that if we give you the information you won't be passing it on.